Those who have been eminent in philosophy, politics, poetry, and the arts have all had tendencies toward melancholia.

 You see, I have lots of thoughts about it and I know I am not the only one.
 Then it hit me, this is why I write—because I am not the only one.

 I write to tell my story.
-So, what does it have to do with you and the readers?
+So, what does it have to do with you?
 People care.
-At least, some of them do.
 When we write these thoughts and emotions down, there will always be someone who will feel what exactly it is like to be in the same situation and you may give them the impression that no matter how cliche it is, they are not alone.
-But, that also means not everyone will understand.
+Though, not everyone understands all the time.

 Last week, I got a new article up on Thought Catalog.
 I try to make my articles there really hopeful or encouraging somehow.
 I write those words that I want to hear and I want myself to believe in.